litofish/firstproject/README.md

 # Decrypted By Us - Git Branching Tutorial!
-By the lovely Luna & Jen
+Decrypted by the lovely Luna & Jen

 We will cover how to:
 - make your own branch